ranikamadurawe/Microfinance/README.md

 # Microfinance

-A HR Management System developed as a requirement for CS3022 Software Engineering, University of Moratuwa
+A Bank Loan Application & Management System developed as a requirement for CS3022 Software Engineering, University of Moratuwa